Food Photography Backdrops – Which One Is Best For Your Shoot?

 Wooden Food Photography Backdrops

 I have a range of food photography backdrops in different materials.
-I have flexible vinyl sheets with photographs of wood, tiles, etc printed on, I have rigid boards, different sized slates, and plain linens too.
+I have flexible vinyl sheets with photographs of wood, tiles, and more printed on them, I have rigid boards, different sized slates, and plain linens too.
 The material you use needs to be durable and cleanable, as you will get splashes and spills.

 While you don’t need huge backdrops for food photography, it does depend on the angle you want to shoot your food from.
-If all you do is flat lays and shoot directly from above, you can get away with 3ft x 3ft to give you some wiggle room.
-If you want to shoot from the side or at an angle for a wider scene, then you’ll need a larger backdrop to make sure everything fits in.
+If all you do is flat lays and shoot directly from above, you can get away with 2ft x 2ft board.
+If you want to shoot from the side or at an angle for a wider scene, then you’ll need a larger backdrop, like 30×40″ to make sure everything fits in.
 Most commercially available food backdrops are made in a variety of sizes, so having a mixture is a good idea.

-Google is your friend here.
-More and more food photographers and photography equipment retailers are producing food-specific backdrops.
-Whether that’s flexible printed vinyl or bespoke wooden backdrops, you can find a lot to choose from.
-Places like Etsy often sell vinyl backdrops in style packs, and I got a pack of three of mine from a seller on there.
-Amazon has also jumped on the food backdrop train, and there’s a large choice of packs and double-sided backdrops.
-Not all of the commercially-available backdrops out there are expensive, but as with most things, you get what you pay for in terms of durability and good-quality prints.
+A number of food photographers and photography equipment retailers produce food-specific backdrops.
+Whether that’s flexible printed vinyl or bespoke wooden backdrops, you can find a variety of options.
+Places like Etsy often sell vinyl backdrops in style packs, and I got a pack of three from a seller on there.
+As I mentioned earlier, V-Flat World makes some of my favorite food photography backdrops with their double-sided boards.
+Some options are more expensive than others, but as with most things, you get what you pay for in terms of durability and good-quality prints.

 Yes!
-There are quite a few ingenious ways to get hold of affordable food photography backdrops.
+There are quite a few ways to DIY your own food photography backdrops.
 If you’re handy with a power tool then you can find offcuts of wood and create your own backdrops, but if you don’t have the time or skills to do that here are a few options:

 - Porcelain or ceramic floor tiles – find at any home improvement store for just a few dollars.
 Get the largest size you can, and look out for matte finishes to cut down on glare in the photos.